zzehli/study-notes/ml/ml.md

     ```
 * retrieval ranks documents based on their relevance to a given query
     * term based vs. embedding based (sparse vs. dense)
+    * sparse retrieval are term based since a vector's length is the length of the vocabulary and it is 1 at the position of itself and 0 everywhere else
+    * dense retrieval uses embeddings, where most elements of a vector aren't 0
     * term based find keywords in the documents
         * can be ranked by term frequency (TF)
-        * inverse document frequency (IDF): the importance of a term is inversely linked to its frequency
+        * inverse document frequency (IDF): the importance of a term is inversely linked to its frequency (eg. terms like the, for, are frequent but not informative)
         * BM25 algorithm
     * tokenization: breaking down phrase into tokens might lose their meaning (hot dog), instead can use n-gram
     * embedding based: embedding model + retriever